 - All programs attract a Registration Fee of US$299 on top of the Program Fee (partially refundable until 60 days before your program start date*).
 A 5% international banking fee is added at point of payment.

 - To convert these prices to your local currency click here.

-- The Medical and Dentistry projects have a surcharge of US$50 per week for training and resources used on these projects.
+- The Medical and Dentistry projects have a minimum duration of 2 weeks and a surcharge of US$50 per week for training and resources used on these projects.

 - * Terms and Conditions do apply

 - Visa, flights, travel insurance (mandatory), vaccinations, criminal background check, souvenirs, transport to and from placement, in-country trips or tours.

 - Transfer back to the airport at conclusion of the program.

 - Spending money - Volunteers in Kerala generally find US$30 to be sufficient for weekly expenses

 - Most affordable program fees